 This article explains how to manage user accounts in a Vault from the Admin > Users & Groups > Vault Users page with the User object.
 Managing users with the flexibility of Vault objects allows you to create reports based on user data, create custom fields, configure field-level security, reference users directly from documents with lookup fields, inline edit from User record list pages, and more.
 User accounts exist at the domain level, so in multi-Vault domains, user details are shared across Vaults.

 Note: Starting in the 20R1 release, you create all users with the User object.
-You can access the User object record list page from the Admin > Users & Groups > Vault Users page, Admin > Business Admin, or a custom User object tab, if available.
+You can access the User object record list page from the Admin > Users & Groups > Vault Users page, Business Admin > Objects > Users, or a custom User object tab, if available.

 About the User & Person Objects